libp2p/js-libp2p-interfaces/README.md

-abstract-connection
+interface-connection
 ==================

 [![](https://img.shields.io/badge/made%20by-Protocol%20Labs-blue.svg?style=flat-square)](http://ipn.io) [![](https://img.shields.io/badge/freenode-%23ipfs-blue.svg?style=flat-square)](http://webchat.freenode.net/?channels=%23ipfs)

 > A test suite and interface you can use to implement a connection.
 A connection is understood as something that offers mechanism for writing and reading data, back pressure, half and full duplex streams.
-This module and test suite were heavily inspired by abstract-blob-store and abstract-stream-muxer.
+This module and test suite were heavily inspired by abstract-blob-store and interface-stream-muxer.

 The primary goal of module is to enable developers to pick, swap or upgrade their connection without loosing the same API expectations and mechanisms such as back pressure and the hability to half close a connection.